pyOpenSci/pyopensci.github.io/_posts/2024-06-20-pyconus-pyopensci-sprints.md

 </figure>

 You never know when a contributor might be looking for a data science project to work on.
-It's always helpful totag issues that could be completed or started during a sprint as `sprintable` and `help-wanted` if you think someone outside of your team could tackle the issue.
+It's always helpful to tag issues that could be completed or started during a sprint as `sprintable` and `help-wanted` if you think someone outside of your team could tackle the issue.
 This tip came from [Inessa Pawson](https://github.com/InessaPawson), who has extensive experience